 The Fernseh AG film scanning technology whilst very similar to that used for spotlight scanning did have a significant difference.
 In the spotlight scanner the full width and height of the subject needs to be scanned with the light beam and for example in the 240 line/25 Hz system the scanning disc was arranged to have four concentric spirals of 60 holes each, such that the full scan took four complete disc rotations and a second disc adjacent to the main one was run at a quarter of the speed, uncovering each of the four spirals in turn whilst blanking out the others.
 Segmenting the disc in this way makes it easier to reduce the overall diameter.

 The film camera and sound recording camera along with the drive sprockets and synchronous motor were mounted on the lid of the developing tank.
 The tank had five compartments; developer, wash, fixer, wash then a scanning compartment still under water.
 A sixth compartment surrounded the tank with water kept at a constant temperature of 28C for best development.
 On each side of the tank there was a hydraulic ram used to lift the lid and camera assembly for replacing the film.
 The film magazines contained 1000 ft of film and so after 20 minutes of running, a new film needed to be loaded into the machine.
 Those tasked with this job and knowing the time pressures of "live" television would probably not have relished it especially given that some of the film guides were wet with the sodium cyanide fixer.
 After processing and having passed through the vision scanner the film sound track was read before being wound onto the receiving reel shown in the water trough in the photo above.
-Although the Vinten camera has the familiar "Micky Mouse" ears appearance the receiving reel on the camera was not used.
+Although the Vinten camera had the familiar "Micky Mouse" ears appearance the receiving reel on the camera was not used.
 The disc motor was water cooled and the disc and the motor were run in a vacuum.
 If either the water supply or vacuum supply failed an interlock shut down the motor.
 The Intermediate Film Camera and Scanner was located in a soundproofed booth at one side of the BTL Studio.

 When Hitler came to power the alliance of Fernseh AG with a foreign company did not meet with approval and Baird Television Limited had to disassociate itself but Fernseh AG still continued to use the mechanical scanning and Farnsworth electronic scanning.